 Restricting Media From Outside Use:

 AU faculty can insure that a class-assigned video is in the Library when your students need it.
 The Restrict From Outside Use Form prevents others from taking the film out overnight.
 This is useful when an entire class must watch a film in a short amount of time.

 Films may be restricted for up to two weeks.
 If a film is restricted, other AU faculty can take it out of the Library to their class.
 The film must be taken out immediately before the class period and returned immediately after the class.
 Restricted films are not loaned to faculty at the other WRLC schools.

-Several hundred videos in the ALADIN catalog are available as online streaming files for instant access.
+Some thirty thousand videos in the library catalog are available as online streaming files for instant access.
 Some of these are restricted to AU ID holders and some are open access.
-These can be link to in Blackboard with LinkMaker. (x3251)
+To have a link placed on your Blackboard course, fill out the "Media" request via the "Add Reserve Item" button in the Course Reserves module of Blackboard. (x3251)

-Media Services offers faculty the option of delivering video clips in Blackboard via Flash Streaming Video.
-Clips from videotapes can be digitized, placed onto a secure online server and linked to the professor's Blackboard page.
+Media Services offers faculty the option of delivering DVD clips in Blackboard via streaming video.
+Clips from DVDs can be digitized, placed onto a secure online server and linked to the professor's Blackboard page.
 Streaming video can be accessed by authorized Blackboard users from any computer with high-speed internet capabilities, thus providing students with 24-hour access to reserve video materials.

 Streaming is done under TEACH Act guidelines.
 More information is available here. (x3251)